 Therefore, the heat spreads in the base metal resulting in greater dilution and heat-affected zone (HAZ).
 Still, the SAW is popular and found its application in many industries and fabrication.

 Submerged Arc Welding Equipment

-Another variation of the SAW is the addition of extra wire feeder.
-An up to four wire feeders can be used simultaneously to further increase the welding productivity.
+Another variation of the SAW is the addition of an extra wire feeder.
+An up to four-wire feeder can be used simultaneously to further increase welding productivity.
 Therefore, a single run can adequately join thick pieces of metal rather than doing it with multiple runs.

 SAW also come in stationary mode, where the workpiece moves instead of the machine.
 The stationary model is applied in the pipe joint while the traditional moving machine is mostly applied in the plate joint.
 The moving mode is guided with a railing that needs to be set for its straightness before welding starts.

 Setting the rail is as important as setting the welding variables, because once running, it’s not recommended to interrupt the process until it’s done.
 In addition, a slight inclination will affect welding geometry and create a problem like a lack of fusion.

 Submerged arc welding is a highly productive welding process.
 Because of that, this process is applied as much as it can despite its limitation in terms of welding position.

 Besides the complication of handling granulated flux as it needs to be recovered and some other trouble in cleaning the slag, submerged arc welding is a fairly clean process, it doesn’t produce any spatter or sparks because the flux bed completely cover the weld pool, not allowing any spatter or spark to escape.